lcabrini/pigrizia/README.md

 but for now, I get an idea and implement it.
 Over time, I may realize that some things annoy me, don't work like I expected, or that there is a simpler way to do it.
 When that happens, I will change things around.

+## Contributing

+If you would like to help a young, but ambitious project out, welcome!

+I have a lot of things I need to implement because of work.
+Then there are a bunch of ideas I have, that I'd like to implement.
+On top of that, there are so many things that could be done that I haven't even thought of.

+I'm currently using the issue tracker on GitHub as a sort of todo list for myself.
+(At my age, I need all the memory help I can get.)
+If you want to work on something, just signal me on the issue you are intersted in.

+If you peek at the code, you will see most of it is very naive.
+There are a whole bunch of tests that need to be added.
+Parts of the code are really clumsy and can be improved.
+Most of the code is not crash-proof at all at this point.

+I'm sure that much of it is not "pythonic" either.
+That is not really one of my personal goals, unless "being pythonic" also happens to coincide with "making sense".
+But if you feel that the being pythonic gives the code some intrinsic value, feel free to fix and send me pull requests.